laszloszlatki/Munster-Insurance-Quotation/README.md

 # Munster-Insurance-Quotation
 ## Scenario
-  * Wild World Ware have been hired by the Munster Motor Insurance Group to both design and develop a new system for holding relevant data and generating relevant reports E.g. quotes, invoices, certificates of Insurance, Management Summary Reports etc. Munster Motor Group is a small start-up company that relies on paperwork to keep track of data.
+  * Our group have been hired by the Munster Motor Insurance Group to both design and develop a new system for holding relevant data and generating relevant reports E.g. quotes, invoices, certificates of Insurance, Management Summary Reports etc.

 ## Course project objectives
 * Generate C# classes from UML class diagram specifications

+## Contents

+**UML Class Diagram.pdf** - UML diagram of classes and relations

+**ReadMe.txt** - contains the username and password for the program

+**Program.cs** - C# source code.
+Contains all classes